Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Cohomology of operator algebras

 \begin{theorem} An operator space is injective if and only if it is completely isometric to a corner of a C*-algebra.
 In particular, it is completely isometric to a ternary ring of operators (TRO). \end{theorem}

-\begin{theorem} Every operator space has an injective envelope. \end{theorem} There are also the related notions of ternary envelope and Shilov boundary, which are useful but are not needed here.
+\begin{theorem} Every operator space has an injective envelope. \end{theorem} There are also the related notions of ternary envelope and Shilov boundary, which are useful but are not needed here, so will not be defined.
 The following concept will appear later in part 3.

 \begin{definition} An operator space is a {\bf mixed injective} if every completely contractive linear operator from a subspace of an operator space into it has a bounded contractive extension to the larger space. \end{definition}